vincentlaguna/learn-python/README.md

 - Handling exceptions using Try and Except
 - Using .get() in dictionaries and auto-assigning non-existent key values
 - Iterating through modifying values in dictionaries
+- Scrabble challenge using list comprehension and dictionaries
 -